Paris Pont d'Austerlitz bridge in France

-A bridge was first constructed during the reign of Napoleon Bonaparte, yet having been replaced and then altered and widened, the Pont d’Austerlitz we can see today dates from the latter part of the 1800s.
+A bridge was first constructed during the reign of Napoleon Bonaparte, yet having been replaced and then altered and widened, and the Paris Pont d'Austerlitz bridge in France we can see today dates from the latter part of the 1800s.

 The need for a bridge between the left bank by the fabulous Jardin des Plantes going over the River Seine to the right bank was originally discussed in the latter part of the 1700s after several unsuccessful attempts at creating a bridge had failed.